Volunteer – Your time is one of the greatest gifts that you can give to support the Clear Lake Township Land Conservancy! We would value your help:

-- Events & Programs – We offer fun educational events and sometimes volunteer opportunities too.
-Recent examples include a Solar Farm Tour and Night Sky event.
+- Events & Programs – We offer fun educational events and volunteer opportunities too.
+Read about recent events and other news here.
 We encourage you to attend and pass along event ideas that you’d like to see in our community.
-Also, please consider buying annual Clear Lake calendars, Conservancy coffee mugs or other Conservancy logoware for your family and friends to support the conservancy.
+Also, please consider buying annual Clear Lake calendars, Conservancy coffee mugs or other Conservancy logoware for your family and friends to support the Conservancy.

 - Ears & Eyes – Help keep an eye out and an ear open for any activities that you think might impact our land and water resources.
 Contact us if you see yard waste or garbage being dumped onto any of our preserves, Clear Lake, or the ditches and wetlands.
 With your support we are ensuring that future generations get to love our corner of the state too!

 - Share Your Photos! – We love seeing photos of our preserves, Clear Lake, and the surrounding township.
 More importantly we’d love to use your photos in future newsletters, social media posts, and other marketing materials.
 Please email us photos of our beautiful region!

 - Personal Stewardship – We encourage you to take care of your land and water resources in a responsible manner to help protect our corner of the state.
 A few easy ways to take personal responsibility are to: